Using Storybook with RedwoodJS - Lunchdev

 00:21:34 - Anthony Campolo

 yeah, you got it.
 Yeah.
-It's definitely.
-It's all about, like, this really kind of nice developer workflow.
-Like, Redwood thinks a lot about, you know, DX developer experience.
-I've kind of talked about this with other people, is that, you know, I think every developer has different, like, pain thresholds of, like, how obnoxious their tooling can be.
-And some people have a very high pain threshold, some people have a very low pain threshold.
-And some people's pain threshold is so low.
-Like Tom, he will spend years building a framework entirely based around developer experience.
-And that's kind of what we all get to benefit from, is this, like, really, really nice, well done developer experience, because it was really thought of from first principles as the thing you want to aim for.
-And then the framework was kind of like built around these ideas of how do we actually get the development workflow that we want to get.
+It's definitely all about this really nice developer workflow.
+Redwood thinks a lot about DX, developer experience.
+I've talked about this with other people: I think every developer has different pain thresholds for how obnoxious their tooling can be.
+Some people have a very high pain threshold, some people have a very low pain threshold.
+And some people's pain threshold is so low, like Tom, that he will spend years building a framework entirely based around developer experience.
+And that's kind of what we all get to benefit from, this really, really nice, well-done developer experience, because it was really thought of from first principles as the thing you want to aim for.
+And then the framework was kind of built around these ideas of how do we actually get the development workflow that we want to get.
 I think it's a pretty cool way to think about how to do all this.
-Now, you see over here, we've actually got this comment going on, and this is just your blank component that gets generated with a little H2 and a little.
+Now you see over here we've actually got this comment going on, and this is just your blank component that gets generated with a little H2 and a little

 00:22:43 - Anthony Campolo